 Routine care in general practice involves:

-- An annual “major service” with a Urine albumin check, and arrangements for screening of the eyes & feet.
+- An annual ‘major service’ with a Urine albumin check, and arrangements made for eye and feet checks.

 Getting to know your HbA1c!